ericwikman/cinque.xyz/docs/src/giant/timeline.md

-it must be at least a full page article to be worthwhile including have a listing of all issues that have a 1+ page review have a listing of series articles
+it must be at least a full page article to be worthwhile including have a listing of all issues that have a 1+ page review have a listing of series articles i will search for visicalc from 1978 to 2021 for in later years it will often be in an article about the history of spreadsheets which can have neat trivia if i see a full page article on a spreadsheet program then i add it to the timeline i need to link to all of the articles on archive.org lotus 1-2-3, quattro pro, and excel will be future search phrases

 -->